containers/nri-plugins/docs/resource-policy/policy/balloons.md

 ## Overview

 The balloons policy implements workload placement into "balloons" that are disjoint CPU pools.
-Balloons can be inflated and deflated, that is CPUs added and removed, based on the CPU resource requests of containers.
+Size of a balloon can be fixed, or the balloon can be dynamically inflated and deflated, that is CPUs added and removed, based on the CPU resource requests of containers running in the balloon.
 Balloons can be static or dynamically created and destroyed.
 CPUs in balloons can be configured, for example, by setting min and max frequencies on CPU cores and uncore.